EPR Representative logoEPR Representative

 VAT optimisation.
 Some VAT structures (notably French-resident IOSS or simplified VAT regimes) work cleaner with a French entity.
 If your French sales are large enough that VAT structure matters, talk to your tax advisor before deciding on EPR route.

 Multi-stream complexity at very large scale.
 If you ship across all 10 EPR streams with hundreds of SKUs and significant tonnage, the marginal cost of additional stream representation grows.
-At some point an in-house compliance team in a French entity beats outsourced flat fees.
-This is rare — most non-EU brands never cross this threshold.
+At some point an in-house compliance team in a French entity beats outsourced published volume-tier pricing.
+This is rare, most non-EU brands never cross this threshold.

 When Route B makes sense (most non-EU producers)